Examples

 TurtleBot Follower Demo

-In order to try examples in the below, you have to install the turtlebot3_applications and turtlebot3_applications_msgs packages.
+In order to follow along with the examples below, you have to install the turtlebot3_applications and turtlebot3_applications_msgs packages.

 directory (/home/(user_name)/catkin_ws/src) and clone the turtlebot3_applications and turtlebot3_applications_msgs repository.
-Then run the catkin_make
+Then run catkin_make

 to build the new packages.